mun-lang/mun/book/src/ch02-01-values-and-types.md

 }
 ```

-Here, the parameter `a` and the return type must be annotated because it
+Here, the parameter `a` and the return type must be annotated because it solidifies the signature of the function.
-solidifies the signature of the function.
-The type of `foo` can be inferred
-through its usage.
+The type of `foo` can be inferred through its usage.

-> NOTE: Although the above works, as of version 0.2, Mun is not yet very good at
->type inferencing.
-This will be improved in the future.

 ### Integer types

 An integer is a number without a fractional component.
-Table 3-1 shows the
+Table 3-1 shows the built-in integer types in Mun.
-built-in integer types in Mun.
-Each variant can be either signed or unsigned
-and has an explicit size. *Signed* and *unsigned* refer to  whether it is
+Each variant can be either signed or unsigned and has an explicit size.
-necessary to have a sign that indicates the possibility for the  number to be
-negative or positive.
+*Signed* and *unsigned* refer to  whether it is necessary to have a sign that indicates the possibility for the  number to be negative or positive.

 | Length   | Signed  | Unsigned |